cmu-delphi/covidcast-modeling/indicators_smoother/README.md

 ## Solution Outline

-I implemented a smoother called the Savitzky-Golay filter, which generalizes the existing methods.
-It works by fitting a polynomial to a local window in the data and that fit is adjusted to weight more recent data more heavily.
-The implementation is also fast because the regression takes place on a same-sized, regularly-spaced grid.
+I implemented a smoother called the Savitzky-Golay filter, which generalizes the existing methods in a utility.
+It works by fitting a polynomial to a local window in the data weighing more recent data more heavily.
+The implementation is also fast because the regression takes place on a fixed-length, regularly-spaced grid.

 ## Results